victoriacheng15/website/docs/type-challenges/easy-medium.md

 ---
-sidebar_position: 3
+sidebar_position: 2
-title: Easy
+title: Easy to Medium
 ---

-This contains a list of easy challenges.
+This page contains a list of easy to medium Type Challenges.

 ## Pick